-Waymo's self-driving vehicles consist of three primary subsystems that are individually and rigorously tested:
+Waymo's autonomously driven vehicles consist of three primary subsystems that are individually and rigorously tested:

 - 1. The base vehicle, as certified by our OEM partners - 2.
 Our custom-designed hardware, including sensors and computers - 3.
-Our self-driving software that makes all the driving decisions
+Our autonomous driving software that makes all the driving decisions

-Each of these subsystems is then combined to form a fully integrated self-driving vehicle, which is then further tested and validated.
-Collectively testing the hardware and software ensures that our self-driving vehicle as a whole meets all the safety requirements that we establish for our system.
+Each of these subsystems is then combined to form a fully integrated autonomously driven vehicle, which is then further tested and validated.
+Collectively testing the hardware and software ensures that our autonomously driven vehicle as a whole meets all the safety requirements that we establish for our system.